Mast Cell Activation And Histamine Intolerance

 How Mast Cells Are Activated

 - Masts cells can be activated by pathogens (virus, bacterial, parasites), medications, chemicals, foods, infections, heavy metals, and biotoxins such as venom or mycotoxins and other toxins in general.

 - Sometimes they go haywire and release mediators due to abnormal signals of the body.

-- Sometimes mast cells are actiavted for no apparent reason.
+- Sometimes mast cells are activated for no apparent reason.
 This is called idiopathic mast cell activation syndrome (MCAS).

 - Mast cell activation, and degranulation involves the release of mediators such as histamine, serotonin, eicosanoids such as thromboxanes, leukotrienes and prostaglandins, as well as inflammatory cytokines like TNF-alpha, chemokines, and IL-4.
 Additionally, mast cells will store, and release ATP into the extracellular environment.
 The result is an inflammatory response that can have various systemic and localized effects.